Peter-Waters/Wine-Quality/README.md

-# Climate Affect on Wine Quality Analysis 🍏
+# Analysis of Climate's Affect on Wine Quality  🍷

 <h2>Description</h2>